thesammiller/flamenco-server-installation-guide/2a_BlenderID.md

 - From inside the `blender-id` directory, run `poetry install` to install the necessary dependencies
 - Create the database with `sudo mysqladmin create blender_id --default-character-set=utf8`.

 ## Step 5: Installing Blender ID

-*Note: The following python commands should be run with a `poetry run` prefix. e.g. `poetry run ./manage.py migrate`*
+*Note: The following python commands should be run with a virtual environment prefix. e.g. `poetry run ./manage.py migrate`*

 - Run `./manage.py migrate` to migrate your database to the latest version.
   (such as images for the badges).